List of Soft Machine and spin-off band members

 Soft Machine are an English jazz-rock band from Canterbury.
-Formed in mid-1966, the group originally consisted of drummer and vocalist Robert Wyatt, guitarist Daevid Allen, bassist and vocalist Kevin Ayers, and keyboardist Mike Ratledge.
-The current lineup of the band features guitarist John Etheridge (1975–1978, 1984 and since 2015), saxophonist, keyboardist Theo Travis (who joined for the first time in 2015), bassist Fred Baker (who joined for the first time in 2020) and drummer Asaf Sirkis (who joined for the first time in 2023).
+Formed in mid-1966, the group originally consisted of drummer and vocalist Robert Wyatt, guitarists Daevid Allen and Larry Nowlin, bassist and vocalist Kevin Ayers, and keyboardist Mike Ratledge.
+The current lineup of the band features guitarist John Etheridge (1975–1978, 1984 and since 2015), saxophonist, keyboardist Theo Travis (since 2015), bassist Fred Baker (since 2020) and drummer Asaf Sirkis (since 2022).

 History

-1966–1969
+Original run

-Soft Machine were formed in mid-1966 by drummer and vocalist Robert Wyatt, guitarist Daevid Allen and keyboardist Mike Ratledge, who had previously worked together in the Daevid Allen Trio.
-Originally known as Mister Head, but soon renamed the Soft Machine, the band's inaugural lineup also featured bassist and vocalist Kevin Ayers.
-The group were reduced to a trio in October 1967, when Allen was denied re-entry to the UK following a tour of France, after overstaying his visa.
+Soft Machine were formed in mid-1966 by drummer and vocalist Robert Wyatt, guitarists Daevid Allen and Larry Nowlin, bassist and vocalist Kevin Ayers and keyboardist Mike Ratledge.
+Wyatt, Allen and Ratledge had first worked together in 1963 as the Daevid Allen Trio, after which Wyatt and Ayers co-founded the Wilde Flowers in late 1964 and Mister Head in early 1966, the latter with Allen and Nowlin.
+Mister Head was short-lived and in mid-1966 Wyatt, Ayers, Allen and Nowlin joined Ratledge to form Soft Machine.
+Nowlin's time with the band was brief, leaving less than two months after the band formed, reducing them to a quartet.
+Soft Machine released a single, "Love Makes Sweet Music", in February 1967.
+Six months later they were reduced to a trio, when Allen, an Australian, was denied re-entry to the UK following a tour of France, after overstaying his visa.
 Wyatt, Ayers and Ratledge recorded Soft Machine's self-titled debut album in April 1968, which was issued at the end of the year.
-Between May and July, Andy Summers joined on guitar.
-After a final American tour, Ayers left Soft Machine in September 1968.
+After the album's completion, Andy Summers joined the band on guitar, though he left after just two months returning the band to a trio.
+After a final American tour, opening for the Jimi Hendrix Experience, Ayers left Soft Machine in September 1968.

-Wyatt and Ratledge rebuilt Soft Machine in December 1968 with the addition of Hugh Hopper on bass, another former member of the Daevid Allen Trio who had guested on the debut album.
+Wyatt and Ratledge rebuilt Soft Machine in December 1968 with Hugh Hopper replacing Ayers on bass.
+Another former member of the Daevid Allen Trio and the Wilde Flowers, Hopper had previously guested on Soft Machine's debut album.
 This new lineup recorded Volume Two during early 1969, and eventually released in September that year.
-In October 1969 they expanded to a seven-piece with the addition of saxophonists Elton Dean and Lyn Dobson, cornet player Mark Charig and trombonist Nick Evans.
-Both Charig and Evans left after two months due to "financial and logistical challenges".
+After guesting on the Volume Two sessions, Hopper's brother Brian Hopper, another Wilde Flowers founder, joined the band on saxophone in May 1969.
+After five months, Brian Hopper departed, with Wyatt, Ratledge and Hugh Hopper expanding the band to a septet with the addition of a four-piece horn section: saxophonists Elton Dean and Lyn Dobson, cornet player Mark Charig and trombonist Nick Evans.
+Both Charig and Evans left after two months due to "financial and logistical challenges", while Dobson also left the band in March 1970.